HardisonCo/.github/international/myanmar-burma/mm-health/hms-ehr/index.md

 ## Integration Points

-This document outlines how HMS-EHR is integrated with mm_Health systems in Myanmar (Burma).
+This document outlines how HMS-EHR is integrated with mm-health systems in Myanmar (Burma).